pycom/pycom-documentation/docnotes/syntax.md

 i2c.init(mode, * , baudrate=100000, pins=(SDA, SCL))
 ```

-An example of how this method might be called:
+An example of what this method might be called:

 ```python
 i2c.init(I2C.MASTER, pins=('P12', 'P11'))
 ```

 It can be seen that a value for `baudrate` was not passed into the method and thus MicroPython will assume a default value of `100000`.
-Also the first argument `mode` was not specified by name, as the constructor does not require it, denoted by the lack of an `=` symbol in the constructor documentation.
+Also, the first argument `mode` was not specified by name, as the constructor does not require it, denoted by the lack of an `=` symbol in the constructor documentation.

 ## Passing Arguments into a Method

 It is important to note that there are certain class methods that can only accept a `keyword` for certain arguments as well as some that only accept a `value`.
-This is intentional by design but is not always apparent to the user calling specific methods.
+This is intentional by design, but is not always apparent to the user calling specific methods.
 The differences between the two are outlined below, with examples referencing where differences might apply and what to be aware of.

 ## Keyword

-An astrik `*` in a method description \(in the docs\), denotes that the following arguments require a keyword, i.e. `pin='P16'` in the example below.
+An asterisk `*` in a method description \(in the docs\), denotes that the following arguments require a keyword, i.e. `pin='P16'` in the example below.

 ```python
 adc.channel(* , pin, attn=ADC.ATTN_0DB)